Over protests, police clear out historic People's Park in Berkeley

-Officers set up barricades, while heavy-duty machinery and construction vehicles came into excavate the area.
+Officers set up barricades, while heavy-duty machinery and construction vehicles came to excavate the area.
 Cars in the area were moved to a different parking lot with gift card reimbursements of $100.

 An Alameda County Superior Court judge ruled last Friday that the University of California could begin in its long-planned project to build student housing.